dieck/GloomhavenScenarioViewer/README.md

 - locations.txt (see below)

 Content needs to be placed in directory `scenes`
-- naming schema: `000_ScenarioName.jpg`
-- or `000-2.jpg` (second and following page of multi-page scenarios)
-- The scenario name is optional, just to better sort the images.
-Everything following an underscore will be ignored
+- naming schema does not matter - needs to be .jpg files
 - Do not use Non-Web-Safe characters, e.g. slashes, or Umlauts
-- e.g. `001_Schwarzgrab.jpg` or `002-2.jpg`
+- e.g. `001_Schwarzgrab.jpg` or `GloomhavenScenario-001.jpg`

 ## Scanning